Z-L-D/ImageTagJS/README.md

 A simple HTML/JS based image tagger - no installation required

 This is 100% functional although rough in appearance.
 You are currently on your own for creating your own list of tags.
 These are held in a single category JSON file called 'tags.js'.
-This will be further built out in the future.
+Currently, the page is poorly styled but the tags file should be 90% complete.

 <img src="ImageTagJS.png"/>